andreazanottoits/next-pokemon-app/README.md

 ## 🚩 Objective

-The objective of this project was trying out **SSR** (Server Side Rendering) page generation using Next.js framework.
+The objective of this project was trying out **SSR** (Server Side Rendering) page generation using Next.js framework and Tailwind for the UI.

 ## 🛠 Technologies used